 This is an innovative and pioneering work in teaching methodology.
 Blended learning means a blend of self-directed learning, online interaction, formative feedback and face to face skills development.
 Participants will have online education and interactive guidance with feedback every week, required tasks and assignments to be submitted online, providing them complete freedom on when to do them, where to do them and how to do them.
 This 6 months long online guided interactive education may be followed by a Visiting Scholars Program at UNMC Department of Neurological Sciences at participant’s choice with additional fees for that program.

 The University of Nebraska Medical Center, Center for Continuing Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The University of Nebraska Medical Center, Center for Continuing Education designates this live activity for a maximum of 60 AMA PRA Category 1 Credit(s)™.
+The University of Nebraska Medical Center, Center for Continuing Education designates this other activity (blended learning) for a maximum of 60 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.